 Associate Partners (3)

-Evercore’s Advisory business provides differentiated strategic and tactical advice as well as unparalleled execution to financial sponsors and both public and private companies across a broad range of industry sectors and geographies.
-Evercore is widely regarded as the leading activist and raid defense advisor in the world.
-Our team has advised companies involved in the largest and most high-profile activist challenges and hostile defense assignments in recent years.
-Our extensive experience, insights into activist tactics, expertise in helping companies with shareholder communications and innovative defense strategies are instrumental in helping clients prepare for, avoid, and, if required, defend against activist investors and hostile takeover attempts.
+Evercore’s Advisory business provides differentiated strategic and tactical advice as well as unparalleled execution both public and private companies across a broad range of industry sectors and geographies.
+Evercore is the leading independent M&A advisor and the #1 activist and raid defense advisor in the world.
+Evercore's team has advised companies involved in the largest and most high-profile activist challenges and hostile defense assignments in recent years.
+Our extensive experience, insights into activist tactics, expertise in helping companies with shareholder communications and innovative defense strategies have been instrumental in helping clients prepare for, avoid, and, if required, defend against activist investors and hostile takeover attempts.
 In public company situations, Evercore’s strategic shareholder advice is an integral part of our M&A practice and is a decisive edge for clients seeking to obtain shareholder support for their transactions.

 Gladstone Place Partners is a New York-based strategic and financial communications firm serving clients in the U.S. and across the globe.
 GPP advises clients on financial communications, issues management, and corporate governance communications.